ulises/sliver/README.md

 A Clojure library that simulates an Erlang node.

+NOTE: for the time being it seems that sliver only works with OTP 18 (haven't investigated OTP 19, and 20 definitely doesn't work).

 ## Include it

 Add `[sliver "0.0.2-SNAPSHOT"]` if you're working with Leiningen.
 Alternatively, add